ColinKennedy/nvim2/README.md

  - Same with the command menu
  - white trim, slightly darker background?

-- nvim-dap-up - Show the hotkey needed to jump between windows, in the winbar!
+- nvim-dap-ui - Show the hotkey needed to jump between windows, in the winbar!
 - Moving between splits and tmux no longer works.
 FIX

 - indentation gets messed up sometimes.
 Not sure why.
 Was it due to lspconfig